 What is a code editor?

-Code editors often used to be very different on each operating system, but many of the editors in this list are cross-platform and work to ensure that the experience on different operating systems is very similar.
-This enables programmers to shift between work and personal computers, or even shared devices, and still get things done without having to adjust to a different environment.
+Code editors often used to vary greatly on each operating system, but many of the editors in this list are cross-platform, ensuring that the experience on different operating systems is now very similar.
+This enables programmers to shift work across different devices, even shared devices, and still get things done without having to take the time to adjust to a different environment.

-How do you pick a code editor?
+How to pick a code editor

 This article was originally published in net, the magazine for web designers and developers.